great-expectations/great_expectations/docs/docusaurus/docs/tutorials/getting_started/how_to_use_great_expectations_in_databricks.md

 ---
 title: How to Use Great Expectations in Databricks
 ---

-import Prerequisites from './components/deployment_pattern_prerequisites.jsx' import Tabs from '@theme/Tabs';
+import Prerequisites from '../../deployment_patterns/components/deployment_pattern_prerequisites.jsx' import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
-import Congratulations from '../guides/connecting_to_your_data/components/congratulations.md' import TechnicalTag from '@site/docs/term_tags/_tag.mdx';
+import Congratulations from '../../guides/connecting_to_your_data/components/congratulations.md' import TechnicalTag from '@site/docs/term_tags/_tag.mdx';

-Great Expectations works well with many types of Databricks workflows.
-This guide will help you run Great Expectations in [Databricks](https://databricks.com/).
+This guide will help you run an end-to-end workflow with Great Expectations in [Databricks](https://databricks.com/).

+You will:
+  - Load data
+  - Instantiate an <TechnicalTag tag="data_context" text="In-Memory Context" />
+  - Create a <TechnicalTag tag="datasource" text="Datasource" /> & <TechnicalTag tag="data_asset" text="Data Asset" />
+  - Create an <TechnicalTag tag="expectation_suite" text="Expectation Suite" />
+  - Validate data using a <TechnicalTag tag="checkpoint" text="Checkpoint" />

 ## Prerequisites